tecnico-ami/Project-Overview/README.md

 - Mandatory file name `CXX_WWW_HHMM_L_report.pdf`;
 - Report cover;
 - Report body: The font should be no smaller than 11pt, with standard line and character spacing;
-- Limit of 5 pages (excluding cover), plus 2 pages for Annexes if necessary for reference materials;
+- Target size of 10 pages (excluding cover), with a limit of 15 pages including Appendixes for reference materials;
 - Pages must be numbered (preferably with a label like `Page X of Y`).

 ### 2.7.2.
 Document structure (mandatory)